 Opening Hours: Tuesday – Sunday (12 pm – 3 pm, 5 pm – 10 pm)

 The Poni Room, Auckland CBD

 The Poni Room’s magnetic presence in Commercial Bay has given Auckland one of its best new restaurants in years.
 Japanese and South-East Asian influences are found all across the menu, which from all reports has been best enjoyed via long lunches in one of Auckland’s most vibrant areas.
-Fans of rosé are well taken care of with a strong bias towards skin contact wines, paired up with food like a $90 whole duck platter, which includes everything from the breast and the legs, with wrappers, pickles, and hoisin.
+Fans of rosé are well taken care of with a strong bias towards skin contact wines, paired up with food like salmon tartare with cherry wood smoke, duck confit buns, and grilled octopus with fingerling potato and a ginger-scallion relish.

 Address: Level 1/172 Quay Street, Auckland CBD, Auckland 1010, New Zealand

 Contact: +64 9869 7148